Money in USA

-Federal Reserve holds steady on rates, remains on track for a September hike
+Federal Reserve stands pat in November and remains on track for December hike

-At its 31 July–1 August monetary policy meeting, the Federal Reserve’s Open Market Committee (FOMC) unanimously decided to maintain its target range for the federal funds rate at between 1.75% and 2.00%.
-This move was overwhelmingly expected by market participants, as the FOMC had already raised rates at its previous meeting in June.
-Furthermore, the Fed usually announces significant policy changes only during FOMC meetings which are followed by a press conference—which the August meeting did not have scheduled, cementing expectations of a steady course for interest rates.
+At its 7–8 November monetary policy meeting, the Federal Reserve’s Open Market Committee (FOMC) unanimously decided to maintain its target range for the federal funds rate at between 2.00% and 2.25%.
+The move was widely expected by market analysts, most of whom see the next rate hike occurring at the following meeting, scheduled for 18–19 December.

-The U.S. Federal Reserve’s median interest rate projection for 2018 is 2.4%, indicating four interest rate increases this year.
-Our panel expects the federal funds rate to end 2018 at 2.46%.
-For 2019, the Fed projects, on average, that the federal funds rate will end at 2.9%.
-FocusEconomics panelists see the federal funds rate ending 2019 at 3.08%.
+The U.S. Federal Reserve’s median interest rate projection for 2019 is 3.25%, indicating four more interest rate hikes between now and the end of 2019.
+Our panel expects the federal funds rate to end 2019 at 3.16%.
+For 2020, FocusEconomics panelists see the federal funds rate ending at 3.08%.

 United States - Money Data

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing all the data and analysis covered in our Regional, Country and Commodities reports.

 Start Your Free Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.